Bakla-Vas/SC.EX2/README.md

 - Update Pixel region ratios to be more compatible with screen sizes

 ## Troubleshooting
-Someone left the door open again and somehow a fly got into the script :(
+Some fuckass left the door open again and a fly got into the script :(